Janice Pariat

 Janice Pariat is an Indian poet and writer.
-She was born in Assam and grew up in Shillong, Meghalaya.

-Boats on Land (Random House India, 2012), her debut collection of short stories, won the 2013 Sahitya Akademi Young Writer Award for the English language and the 2013 Crossword Book Award for fiction.
-Pariat is the first writer from Meghalaya to receive an award from the Sahitya Akademi for a work in English.

-Janice bagged the Sushila Devi Award for her latest book 'Everything the Light Touches' for best fiction 2023.

-Her latest book 'Everything the Light Touches ' was long listed for JCB Prize for Literature 2023.
+She is best known for Boats on Land which won the Sahitya Akademi Yuva Puraskar, and Everything the Light Touches which garnered the Sushila Devi Award.
+Pariat teaches Creative Writing and History of Art at Ashoka University.

 Early life and career

-Pariat was born in Jorhat, Assam, and grew up between Shillong and several tea estates in Assam.
+Janice was born in Jorhat, Assam, and grew up between Shillong and several tea estates in Assam.
 She was educated at Loreto Convent, Shillong and The Assam Valley School.
-Thereafter she obtained a BA in English Literature from St. Stephen's College, Delhi and an MA in History of Art and/or Archaeology from SOAS, University of London.
+Thereafter, she obtained a BA in English Literature from St. Stephen's College, Delhi and an MA in History of Art and/or Archaeology from SOAS, University of London.

 She is the editor of online literary journal Pyrta, which she founded in 2010.
 Her writing has featured in a number of Indian and international magazines, such as Time Out Delhi, The Caravan and Internazionale.
-Pariat teaches Creative Writing and History of Art at Ashoka University.